pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 - DONE convert lat / long to Degrees Decimal (DD).
 - 2025-06-28 Status: trivial map with lines is being prototyped.
 But the line-drawing code in XAML is weak: too often, a long line will be truncated.

-Work item : clump points that are close together.
+Work item : DONE 2025-06-29 clump points that are close together.
 Update the circle so that a "clumpier" area is bigger, but with a max size.
 Work item : always draw the first 1000? segements and the last 2000? segments (but be careful of the overlap).

 ## Smaller to-do items